Edward Surratt: Biography

 Edward Surratt was born on August 8, 1941, in Aliquippa, Pennsylvania, the son of successful entrepreneur Arthur Surratt.
 He spent his childhood and adolescence in an abusive environment.

-Edward attended Aliquippa High School, where he studied up to eighth grade, graduating with honors and most of his friends having a positive outlook of him.
+Edward attended Aliquippa High School, where he studied up to eighth grade, graduating with honors and most of his friends having a positive opinion of him.
 However, starting in the ninth grade, he lost interest in studying and began to spend more time on the street, which led him to engaging in crime in the late 1950s.
 In 1959, he was arrested for disturbing the peace, but escaped with a fine.
 That same year, due to chronic absenteeism and poor performance, he was kicked out of school, but after being persuaded by his parents, he returned the following year and graduated.
 After leaving school, Surratt was arrested a second time for disturbing the peace, hitting the arresting officer in the face.
 He was convicted of assault and sentenced to 14 months imprisonment at SCI Camp Hill Range in Cumberland County.

 After his release, and with the financial support of his parents, Edward entered Youngstown University in Ohio, subsequently moving to the state.
 However, he quickly lost interest in studying, and in 1963, he was expelled and returned to his parents' home.
 Over the next year, he did odd jobs and engaged in low-skilled labour before being drafted in the Army in March 1964.
 He served at Fort Dix, New Jersey, where he was disciplined at least twice: for injuring a colleague with a pipe during a fight; and abandoning his post, later being arrested by local police for dangerous driving and illegal weapons possession.
 Surratt was dismissed from the Army in August 1965 and returned to Aliquippa, where he inherited the business of his late father, who had died in June of that year due to complications from throat cancer.
 Due to his inexperience and various other circumstances, he went bankrupt, and to escape his monetary difficulties, he enlisted in the Marine Corps in October 1966.